-Last week, the NHS celebrated World Menopause Day on 18th October to continue raising awareness and breaking the stigma surrounding menopause.
+This week, the NHS celebrates World Menopause Day on 18th October to continue raising awareness and breaking the stigma surrounding menopause.

 At Consultant Connect, we are dedicated to supporting clinicians in ensuring the best care for patients and below are a few examples of how our services can improve the health and well-being of gynaecology patients and those experiencing menopause symptoms: